RemDelaporteMathurin/h-transport-materials/paper.md

 HTM is an online, open-source database designed to provide accurate, transparent, and continuously updated data on hydrogen transport properties.

 Unlike traditional literature reviews, HTM offers several key advantages.
-It automates unit conversion and data fitting processes, significantly reducing the potential for human error.
+It automates unit conversion and data fitting processes, significantly reducing the potential for human error (see \autoref{fig:application_case}).
 The database is also designed to be transparent, with all sources and methodologies clearly documented.
 Furthermore, HTM is a living database that can be continuously updated with new data, ensuring that researchers always have access to the most current information.
 The open-source nature of HTM allows for community contributions and corrections, fostering a collaborative and dynamic research environment.